EqualifyEverything/handbook/README.md

 ## How does Equalify handle change management?
 All issues are in the main Equalify repo at this URL: http://github.com/equalifyEverything/equalify

 [@kevinandrews1](https://github.com/kevinandrews1) closes issues during our contributor meeting on Monday at 11:11 CST.
 Developers and reviewers add comments to the issue.
+We do this because accessibility is mission-critical. [@kevinandrews1](https://github.com/kevinandrews1) is responsible for accessibility, so he has the last voice on whether a fix is complete are not.
+Making him responsible for closing issues also allows him to be aware of changes, so that he can update documentation.
+(Documentation is a key component to Accessibility.)

-Hotfixes can be done ad-hoc, approved by [@bbertucc](http://github.com/bbertucc).
+Mission-critical hotfixes can be done ad-hoc, approved by [@bbertucc](http://github.com/bbertucc).

-Issues are turned off and ignored on every other repos.
+Issues are turned off and ignored on every other repo.

 ## Will this handbook evolve?
 Yes!
 Equalify Inc. was founded recently (August 7, 2023).
 As we meet new challenges, this document will evolve.